tunabaran/RestRequest/README.md

 ```

 If you dont want to give all 4 callback methods directly on constructor.
-You can also use seperated methods register these callbacks.
+You can also use seperated methods to register callbacks.

 These callback interface method parameters are same as RestRequestCallback method parameters.